 Kids and Family in Bangkok

-New arrivals will find that the weather often dictates how families spend their time.
-During the summer the city's various waterparks are full of visitors looking to cool off, while the frequent bursts of tropical rain are perfect for a day spent doing indoor activities.
+New arrivals will find that the weather often dictates how expat families in Bangkok spend their time.
+During the summer the city's various waterparks are full of visitors looking to cool off, while the frequent bursts of tropical rain are perfect for a day of indoor activities.

 Outdoor activities for kids in Bangkok